 Billy Backus is one of two world titleholders from Canastota.
 As an amateur, Billy won an Adirondack AAU tournament and a Niagara Golden Gloves title as a featherweight.
 Phase one of his professional career included nine wins, seven defeats and a draw between 1962 and 1965.
 He came out of a short retirement during which he trained and got himself into ironman shape and resumed boxing under the tutelage of Tony Graziano, a former manager of Carmen Basilio.
 His first fight was a round one knockout of respectable contender Todd Purtell.
 He won 14 of his next 15 bouts, losing only to Percy Pugh, whom he later defeated twice.

-In 1970, Backus was one of Syracuse’s most popular fighters and a highly-ranked welterweight.
-His first title fight came against champion Jose Napoles.
-Backus came on like a freight train and opened a deep cut above the champion’s eye.
-Backus earned a TKO in four rounds and became the new welterweight champion of the world.
+In 1970, Billy Backus was one of Syracuses most popular fighter and top-ten ranked welterweights.
+His first title fight was against Jose Napoles, supposedly an easy breather for the champ.
+But Billy came on like a freight train, opened a deep cut above the champions eye and earned a TKO to become the new welterweight champion of the world.

-Backus fought a couple of non-title bouts before losing his crown in a rematch with Napoles on June 4, 1971.
-After seven more years in the ring, Backus hung up his gloves for good.
+He fought a couple non-title bouts, and then lost his title to Napoles on June 4, 1971.
+After seven more years, Billy finally hung up his gloves for good.
 His lifetime professional record was 48 wins, 20 losses, 5 draws and 26 knockouts.

-Backus remained in Canastota and served as a Deputy Commissioner of the New York State Athletic Commission.
+Billy currently lives in Canastota and is a Deputy Commissioner of the New York State Athletic Commission.